hangxingliu/vscode-coding-tracker/README.md

 ### 0.4.0

-0. fixed the bug "could not upload error" caused by switching VSCode windows
+0. Fixed the bug "could not upload error" caused by switching VSCode windows
+1. New report page (support i18n, detailed report, share ...) (vscode-coding-tracker-server => 0.4.0)
+2. Add configuration "moreThinkingTime".
+Adjust it to make report more accurate for your coding habits

 more version information: [CHANGELOG.md](CHANGELOG.md)